DrakirL/DrakirL.github.io/p10/class/ranger.md

 ### Level 1: Hunter's/Ranger's Mark?
 You can use 1 Action on your turn to focus your attention on a creature you can see.
 Make a Martial Check against that creature's Defence. <br>
 If you succeed, that creature is Marked by you for up to an hour, requiring your Concentration. <br>
-Whenever you make a Weapon Attack against a creature you have Marked in this way, you roll a Mark Die (which is a d4) and add the result to your Attack Roll and to the Weapon Damage if you hit.
+Whenever you make a Martial Attack against a creature you have Marked in this way, you roll a Mark Die (which is a d4) and add the result to your Attack Roll and to the damage dealt if you hit.
 ### Level 1: Ranger Subclass
 You choose a Ranger Subclass and gain its Level 1 Features.